What about lessons during the COVID-19 pandemic?

 Ideally every day.
 You do this by singing along to the exercise portion of your last lesson recording.
 If we worked on a song as well, then you can choose how often you'd like to practice it in between lessons.
 Of course we understand that everyone has a busy schedule, but the exercise portion of your lesson recording is really not that long.
 If you can't practice daily, then try every other day or so.
 Whichever routine you set for yourself, try to stick to it.
 Remember; it is the repetition that will build the muscle memory!

 Am I supposed to keep all the lesson recordings I get over time?

 We definitely recommend that you do so.
 As you progress with your training you will notice that on certain days your voice isn't doing what it was doing the day before.
 If you keep all your recordings, you'll learn to find a lesson in your collection that addresses the specific problem you may be having that day.
 And... listening back to some of your earlier lessons can be quite a boost!!

 Will we work on anything besides technique during my lessons?

 Absolutely!
 It takes a lot more to deliver a song than just hitting all the notes in all the right places.
 We'll work on rhythm, phrasing, styling, emotional content, etc. as soon as you can sing through your current song without technical difficulties.
 In addition you can visit the occasional workshops we put together to work on your "non-technical" skills even more.

 I've heard that you need to sing Classical music to get your voice going... but I'm not really into Classical.
 Is that a problem?

 Oh no, absolutely not!
 We will find songs in your preferred musical genres (anything goes!) and teach you how to apply what you learn about technique and style to them.
-We never let a student work on a song he/she/they doesn't like!
+We never let a student work on a song they don't like!